Ceratobasidium

 Ceratobasidium is a genus of fungi in the order Cantharellales.
 Basidiocarps (fruit bodies) are effused and the genus is sometimes grouped among the corticioid fungi, though species also retain features of the heterobasidiomycetes.
-Anamorphic forms were formerly referred to the genus Ceratorhiza, but this is now considered a synonym of Rhizoctonia.
-Ceratobasidium species, excluding the type, are also now considered synonymous with Rhizoctonia and some species have been transferred to the latter genus.
+Ceratobasidium species, excluding the type, are also now considered synonymous with Rhizoctonia, following the transfer of all published names as of 2025 to Rhizoctonia.
 Species are saprotrophic, but several are also facultative plant pathogens, causing a number of commercially important crop diseases.
 Some are also endomycorrhizal associates of orchids.

 Taxonomy

 The name Ceratobasidium was introduced in 1935 by American mycologist D.P.
 Rogers to accommodate species of the old form genus Corticium that showed affinities with the heterobasidiomycetes.
 These affinities were the possession of large sterigmata ("cerato basidium" means "horned basidium") and the production of basidiospores that produce secondary spores.
 Four species were originally placed in the genus, with subsequent authors adding a further 35 species.
 The genus Ceratorhiza was introduced for anamorphs of Ceratobasidium by R.T.
 Moore in 1987, distinguishing them from anamorphs of Thanatephorus which were retained in Rhizoctonia.